 Notes about DFM/DFMA:

 There is not a "one size for all" or one approach to DFM/DFMA within industry verticals or organizations.
-Volume, end-item costing, competitive business environment, industry, end-item complexity, product scope are just a few of the variables that may change the formulae for an organizations DFM/DFA utilization.
+Volume, end-item costing, competitive business environment, industry, end-item complexity, product scope are just a few of the variables that may change the formula for an organizations DFM/DFA utilization.

 DFM/DFA is also about business culture and practices.
 Designing the perfect part and assembly is an ultimate goal, however a design through manufacturing business environment that fails to execute optimally can be much more costly.